dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/quickguide-designer/accessibility/checklist.md

 ## Accessibility checklist for designers

 Building an accessible interface starts at the UX stage of design.
 Much of the DNB Design System's styling and development have taken accessibility into consideration to a certain extent (see [UI Library Accessibility](/uilib/usage/accessibility)).
-However, each interface design comes with it's own challenges and requirement.
+However, each interface design comes with its own challenges and requirement.

 - [ ] **Content is perceivable**: Ensure good contrast between background and foreground.
 - [ ] **Accessible for keyboard users**: Plan how you would like a keyboard navigator to access interface laments/areas.
 What will the order of tabbing be?